cc100053/kurabe/README.md

 # Kurabe

 Kurabe is a Flutter app for price comparison.
 Snap a price tag, let Gemini parse the details, and save to Supabase.
 Browse your own records or nearby community finds by category with best-price hints.
+UI iconography now uses Phosphor Icons (navigation, categories) plus a Lucide beef icon and Material Symbols bento for a modern, high-end look.

 ## Features
 - Smart add/edit: camera capture, AI tag parsing (Gemini 1.5), discounts, quantity, unit price, taxed total, best-price check.